Romani Holocaust: Estimated number of victims

-The United States Holocaust Memorial Museum and The Columbia Guide to the Holocaust estimates that just 285,650 Roma people were killed by the Nazis in Germany, Axis countries and occupied territories.
-However, new findings and documents uncovered by research experts reveal that the Roma death toll was at least about 200,000 to 500,000 of the 1 or 2 million Roma in Europe, with numerous experts and scholars giving a much higher number of Romani deaths, such as Ian Hancock, director of the Romani Archives and Documentation Center at the University of Texas at Austin.
+The Columbia Guide to the Holocaust estimates that between 135,000 to 285,000 Roma people were killed by the Nazis in Germany, Axis countries and occupied territories.
+However, newer findings and documents uncovered by research experts suggest that the Roma death toll was between 200,000 to 500,000 of the 1 or 2 million Roma in Europe, with numerous experts and scholars giving a much higher number of Romani deaths, such as Ian Hancock, director of the Romani Archives and Documentation Center at the University of Texas at Austin.
 He discovered that almost the entire Romani population was killed in Croatia, Estonia, Lithuania, Luxembourg, and the Netherlands.
 Rudolph Rummel, the late professor emeritus of political science at the University of Hawaii who spent his career assembling data on collective violence by governments toward their people (for which he coined the term democide), estimated that, in total, 258,000 were killed by the Nazi regime in Europe, 36,000 in Romania under Ion Antonescu and 27,000 in Ustaše-controlled Croatia.

 In a 2010 publication, Ian Hancock stated that he agrees with the view that the number of Romanies killed has been underestimated as a result of being grouped with others in Nazi records under headings such as "remainder to be liquidated", "hangers-on", and "partisans".
 He notes recent evidence such as the previously obscure Lety concentration camp in the Czech Republic and Ackovic's revised estimates of Romani killed by the Ustaše as high as 80,000–100,000.
 These numbers suggest that previous estimates have been grossly underrepresented.

 Zbigniew Brzezinski has estimated that 800,000 Roma people were killed through Nazi actions.